Elio - Teaser Clip 2

 Where to Watch The Winning Goal (1928)

-Looking to watch 'The Winning Goal' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the Nat Ross-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.
+Need to watch 'The Winning Goal' on your TV, phone, or tablet?
+Hunting down a streaming service to buy, rent, download, or view the Nat Ross-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Winning Goal' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Winning Goal' right now, here are some details about the Universal Pictures comedy flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Winning Goal' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The Winning Goal' right now, here are some specifics about the Universal Pictures comedy flick.

 You probably already know what the movie's about, but just in case...
 Here's the plot: "Episode #9 of the second series of the Universal Pictures serial "The Collegians"." .